 Constructed in 2009, the fourteen-storey Drapers Garden office development in London’s Bank Conservation Area included a new public garden as well as roof gardens for its occupants.
 The building also incorporated a number sustainability features that resulted in it achieving a BREEAM rating of “Excellent”.

-Fixed in several locations to walls around the garden of the 270,000 square foot building, the green walls now brighten the outside space, helping to provide cleaner air in the urban environment and to increase biodiversity – providing a natural habitat for wildlife generally, and specifically for bats.
+Fixed in several locations to walls around the garden of the 270,000 square foot building, the green wall trellises now brighten the outside space, helping to provide cleaner air in the urban environment and to increase biodiversity – providing a natural habitat for wildlife generally, and specifically for bats.